 Taste: Rich, spicy arrival.
 Burnt caramel and dark chocolate.
 Cinnamon and nutmeg.
 Raspberry and blackcurrant.
 Prunes.
 Figs. Maple syrup.
 Dry wood spice on the finish.

-Value for Money: When assessing how well a whisky fares in the value for money stakes there’s a series of questions I ask.
-Or to put it more simply, there’s certain things that I think can justify a higher price.
+Thoughts: When I try to assess how well a whisky fares in the value for money category, there’s a series of questions I ask myself.
+Or to put it more simply, there’s certain things I think can justify a higher price.
 Being cask strength is one of those things.
 Using a high proportion of expensive sherry casks is another.
-Whiskymaker’s Reserve No. 3 checks both of those boxes so whilst I still feel it’s a little overpriced, it perhaps isn’t as bad as it first appears.
+Whiskymaker’s Reserve No. 3 checks both of those boxes so whilst I feel this bottle is a little overpriced, it perhaps isn’t as bad as it first appears.

 For more on the Lakes Distillery, visit here.